'Be anxious for nothing..." ~Philippians 4:6

 I know.
 I'm biased.

 To me, Richard Smallwood is a visionary; one of the greatest pianists and composers in the Solar System.
-One cannot have a conversation about the Music history of Howard University, or American music history and knowingly omit him.
+One cannot have a conversation about the Music history of Howard University, or American music history, for that matter, and knowingly omit him.

-When we have the opportunity to tell our own stories; write our own histories, and pen articles about our own, we cannot afford to allow space or ignorance to cause us to gloss over VERY important details.
+When we have the opportunity to tell our own stories; write our own histories, and pen articles about our own, we cannot afford to allow space or ignorance, however unintentional, to cause us to gloss over VERY important details.

-I imagine writers will always offend someone, and I won't go so far as to make an accusation of laziness, or attribute it to youth (because there are some very thorough young people), but a little research will transform a nice article into a great one.
+I imagine that writers will always offend someone, and I won't go so far as to make an accusation of laziness, or attribute the omission to youth (because there are some very thorough young journalists), but a little research will transform a nice article into a great one.

 No comments: